SarthakKamboj/FullStackWebApp/README.md

 Learned about the fundamentals of Apollo on the backend and frontend.
+Implemented JWT creation and verification in a GraphQL environment.